engineblock/engineblock/at-csv/src/main/resources/csv.md

 ## csv ActivityType Parameters

-- **filename** - this is the name of the output file, the default is out.txt
+- **filename** - this is the name of the output file (defaults to "stdout", which actually writes to stdout, not the filesystem)
 - **yaml** - The file which holds the schema and statement defs.
     (no default, required)
 - **cycles** - standard, however the activity type will default